top of page

 3. Riding over uneven surfaces, such as bumps, rough patches and other mild road imperfections.

-5. Better mental awareness of traffic and surrounding issues involved with street riding.
+5. Increased mental awareness of traffic issues involved with street riding.

 6. Starting and stopping on a hill.
-Be sure to practice this on flat, safe surfaces BEFORE taking it to the street!!!
+Be sure to practice this on flat, safe surfaces BEFORE taking it to a hilly street!!!

 RUN MONSTER